-Prior Authorization - Approval in advance to get services and/or certain drugs based on specific criteria.
+Prior Authorization -Approval in advance to get services and/or certain drugs.
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+In a PPO, you don't need prior authorization to get out-of-network services.
+However, you may want to check with our plan before getting services from out-of-network providers to confirm that the service is covered by our plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.